-The weight limit for a regular bike is usually between 275 and 350lbs.
+The weight limit for a regular bike is usually between 275 and 350 lbs.
 However, this capacity is not standardized and varies for each bike manufacturer.

-Seeing that it was sometimes difficult to get this information, for you I spent several hours looking in the owner’s manuals of the major brands for the capacities of the different models in their catalog.
+Seeing that it was sometimes difficult to get this information, for you I spent several hours looking in the owner’s manuals of the major brands for the capacities of the different models in their catalogs.

 You will find below a table listing the brands in alphabetical order, as well as the sources that allowed me to build it if you are looking for additional information.